Fadhil/bakool/README.md

 - 🧪 **Test Coverage**: Comprehensive test suite with RSpec
 - 🔧 **Extensible Design**: Easy to extend with custom rules and behaviors

+## Assumptions made for development:

+- We're dealing with an unspecified currency that uses 2 decimal places for cents
+- We currently will only support having one discount rule and one delivery charge rule per basket

 ## Installation

 1. Clone the repository: